bentrevett/pytorch-sentiment-analysis/README.md

 There are also 2 bonus "appendix" notebooks.
 The first covers loading your own datasets with TorchText, while the second contains a brief look at the pre-trained word embeddings provided by TorchText.

 **If you find any mistakes or disagree with any of the explanations, please do not hesitate to [submit an issue](https://github.com/bentrevett/pytorch-sentiment-analysis/issues/new).
-I am welcome any feedback, positive or negative!**
+I welcome any feedback, positive or negative!**

 ## Getting Started